-The table entitled Federal Fiscal Year 2024-Available Funds, lists the sources of funds available to be loaned to applicants.
-Taking into consideration the available repayment, capitalization and state match funds, and the projects that the program has committed to fund but has not yet funded, the CWSRF will have roughly \$67M in funding available for new projects.
-Table 1 - Final FFY 2024 CWSRF Appropriation, Table 2 - Final CWSRF Project Priority List for Capital Projects, Table 3 - Final CWSRF Project Priority List for Emerging Contaminant Projects, and Table 4 - Project Priority List for Standalone Plans for Fiscal Sustainability & Climate Adaptation, Table 5 - Stormwater / Nonpoint Source plans, contains all the projects that were submitted to the Department for financial assistance, a brief description of the projects, the loan and principal forgiveness being offered for these projects, as well as other information pertinent to the CWSRF program.
+The table entitled Federal Fiscal Year 2025-Available Funds, lists the sources of funds available to be loaned to applicants.
+Taking into consideration the available repayment, capitalization and state match funds, and the projects that the program has committed to fund but has not yet funded, the CWSRF will have roughly §147M in funding available for new projects.
+The following tables contain all the projects that were submitted to the Department for financial assistance, brief descriptions of the projects, the loan and principal forgiveness being offered for these projects, as well as other information pertinent to the CWSRF program.
+Table 1 - FFY 2025 CWSRF Appropriation, Table 2 - CWSRF Project Priority List for Capital Projects, , and Table 3 - Project Priority List for Standalone Plans for Fiscal Sustainability & Climate Adaptation, Table 4 - Stormwater / Nonpoint Source plans.

-The total CWSRF funding needed for the proposed project list and program commitments is \$\frac{\$67M}{}\$, including the Maine Forest Direct Link Program commitment.
-To comply with 40 CFR \$\frac{\$35.3135(c)}{}\$ of the Act, the State must enter into binding commitments (loans) in an amount equal to 120% of the Capitalization Grant within one year of receiving the grant.
-The proposed projects exceed 120% of the \$6,319,000 Capitalization Grant and is more than the total of all available SRF loan funds.
+The total CWSRF funding needed for the proposed project list and program commitments is \$\frac{\$123M}{233}\$, including the Maine Forest Direct Link Program commitment.
+To comply with 40 CFR \$\frac{35.3135}{3135}(c)\$ of the Act, the State must enter into binding commitments (loans) in an amount equal to 120% of the Capitalization Grant within one year of receiving the grant.
+The proposed projects exceed 120% of the \$12,281,000 Capitalization Grant and is more than the total of all available SRF loan funds.
 It is anticipated that not all applicants that requested funding will accept the financial package offered and the resulting demand for funds will be less.
 The Department and the Maine Municipal Bond Bank are currently looking at how to bridge the remaining funding gap and prudently finance as many of these environmentally important projects as possible.
 Potential additional loan applicants are found in Attachment 6 - Multi-Year SRF Priority List.
-Also, in Attachment 6 the Sand/Salt Storage Areas are the listed.
+Also, in Attachment 6 the Sand/Salt Storage Areas are listed.

-Table 1 - Final FFY 2024 CWSRF Appropriation, contains a listing of the proposed projects to be funded with the FFY 2024 Capitalization Grant, Bipartisan Infrastructure Law (BIL) funds, State Match Funds, and/or Repayment Funds.
+Table 1 - FFY 2025 CWSRF Appropriation, contains a listing of the proposed projects to be funded with the FFY 2025 Capitalization Grant, Bipartisan Infrastructure Law (BIL) funds, State Match Funds, and/or Repayment Funds.
 This table also contains the applicants' project number and National Pollution Discharge Elimination System (NPDES) permit number (if available), a brief project description, the loan assistance amount, the Clean Water needs category, and the State's environmental priority and environmental points rating.